Deciphering 'What' and 'Where' Visual Pathways from Spectral Clustering of Layer-Distributed Neural Representations: Experiments

 Additionally, we observe that Normalized Cut~\citep{shi2000normalized} (Ncut) is highly sensitive to the underlying graph, and its performance deteriorates significantly when switching from the graph of final features to the final attention matrix.
 A related approach, MaskCut~\citep{wang2023cut}, solves Ncut on a binarized graph to extract foreground objects.
 However, this operation results in the loss of finer-grained information, which is crucial for segmentation tasks.
 In contrast, our method is less sensitive to the quality of a single graph because we simultaneously perform spectral clustering over a set of affinity matrices.
 When comparing our method on models that are not trained to produce discriminative features as their final output, such as MAE and CLIP, we observe an even more substantial improvement.

+In Table \ref{tab:ablate_layer_time}, we provide ablation studies on the choices of layer for feature extraction and maximum noise level.
+Stable diffusion has 16 attention layers with resolutions from 64x64 to 8x8.
+Our default is All (1-16), $t_\text{max}$ = 500.
+We conduct experiments on a per-image region extraction setting with 200 images from the PASCAL VOC validation set.
+Although our main experiment utilizes features from all layers, making minimal assumptions about layer-wise feature distribution, we find that using only decoder layers and a middle noise level yields better results.

-To further evaluate the region quality irrespective of decoding choices, we show in Figure~\ref{fig:main_miou_vs_k} the mIoU with varying choice of $K$.
-We see that the high quality of regions persists across this choice, even when compared with baselines.
+To further evaluate the region quality irrespective of decoding choices, Figure~\ref{fig:main_miou_vs_k} shows the mIoU with varying choice of $K$.
+We see that the high quality of regions persists across choices, even when compared with baselines.

 Our per-image regions can find broad applicability in a variety of segmentation tasks.
-For first-step proof-of-concepts see Appendices~\ref{app:clip_open_vocab_seg} and~\ref{app:instance_seg}.
+For first-step proof-of-concepts, see Appendices~\ref{app:clip_open_vocab_seg} and~\ref{app:instance_seg}.